sparkdesignsystem/spark-design-system/angular/projects/spark-angular/schematics/README.md

 ## Utilize Schematics

 Schematics are a feature of the Angular CLI.
-First, you should have the CLI installed globally so you can reference `ng` commands:
+First, you should already have the CLI installed globally:

 ```shell
 npm install -g @angular/cli